KrystalCai/KrystalCai/README.md

 I'm a data analyst and statistician, recently graduated from **Iowa State University** with dual bachelor's degrees in **Data Science** and **Statistics**.
 My focus lies in **statistical analysis, machine learning, and real-world data applications** using **Python** and **R**.

-Currently based in **Shenzhen, China**, I'm actively exploring data-driven roles while preparing for graduate studies in statistics (UK or Australia).
+Currently based in **Shenzhen, China**, I'm actively developing data-driven projects and exploring professional opportunities in analytics and applied statistics.

 ---

 ## 💼 Professional Goals
 - Gain hands-on experience in applied statistics & data analysis
-- Build strong project portfolios with Python & R
+- Build a strong project portfolio with Python & R
-- Develop research-oriented skills for graduate studies
+- Strengthen problem-solving and data communication skills
 - Contribute to open-source tools and reproducible research

 ---